-(Continued from page 476)Canaan in the time of Joshua
+(Continued from page 476)Notice the importance of the Assyrian Eponym List!

 (Continued on page 478)